tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 Web PvDs share the same JSON configuration format, and share the registry of keys defined as "Additional Information PvD Keys".

-If present, the PvD JSON configuration MUST be available at the URI with the format https://\<DoH Server\>/.well-known/pvd, using the well-known URI format defined in {{!I-D.ietf-intarea-provisioning-domains}}.
-HTTP requests and responses for the extended configuration information use the “application/pvd+json” media type.
-Clients SHOULD include this media type as an Accept header in their GET requests, and servers MUST mark this media type as their Content-Type header in responses.
+If present, the PvD JSON configuration MUST be made available to clients that request the "application/pvd+json" media type in a GET request to the DoH server's URI {{!I-D.ietf-intarea-provisioning-domains}}.
+Clients MUST include this media type as an Accept header in their GET requests, and servers MUST mark this media type as their Content-Type header in responses.
+If the PvD JSON format is not supported, the server MUST reply with HTTP status code 415 {{!RFC7231}}.

-The "identifer" key SHOULD be the hostname of the DoH Server itself.
+The "identifier" key in the JSON configuration SHOULD be the hostname of the DoH Server itself.

 For Web PvDs, the "prefixes" key within the JSON configuration SHOULD contain an empty array.